 The conundrum prevails even today.
 For example, when we see a computer, we all know the existence of programming languages.
 But just knowing the existence of "programmability" doesn't mean knowledge of programming.
 We must do certain actions to learn coding.
 The necessity to act was inbuilt into every endeavor — be it mining or handwoven textile.
 Maharishi was intrigued with this power of actions.
 What is so potent in actions that leads to cultivation of knowledge?
 Building on his father's ideas, he named this potency Karm Yoga - though the underlying science of actions was still a mystery.
 It would take couple more generations and an incarnation of Vishnu himself (as Krsna) to fully explain Karma.

 While young Parāśara had nothing going right for him, there was a silver lining - mother Adrushyanti was a kind grace.
 She kept his life together.
 An Aacharya herself, she was probably the only one who knew what Śakti Muni had on his mind.
-She made sure the child got his father's ideology without aberrations.
+She made sure the child got his father's ideology - without aberrations.
 She explained to Parāśara his father intended to unify Naad and Nyaan Yoga.
 The only way to get over the growing mistrust between the two streams was to reunify both these streams under one banner - something new.
 That new unified stream was Karm Yoga.

 The way Sakti Muni approached the puzzle was to ascertain the common denominator.
 He understood the core driver of both the Yogas was life-long dedication to one area of expertise.
 Naad Yogies dedicated their lives to "recital" while Nyaan Yogies gave up all the comforts for one unique area of exploration.
 A tight daily routine - controlled food and sleep, endless practice - made the Yogies what they appeared to the external world - the role models.
-Karm Yoga was an appropriate name for the new unified practice.
+Karm Yoga was, thus, an appropriate name for the new unified practice.

 While Śakti Muni's ideas had vision, and he pursued them with conviction, they failed to deliver consensus.
 The power brokers questioned him.
 They reasoned - how can a Nishaad (hunter) be same stature as a Naad Yogi?
 And if someone could attain Karm Yoga living with their families, doing their paternal chores, than who would join the congregation?